 On a Rule 12(b)(6) motion to dismiss, the Court must "accept the well-pleaded factual allegations as true and draw all reasonable inferences from those allegations in the plaintiff's favor."
 Air Excursions LLC v.
 Yellen, 66 F.4th 272, 277 (D.C.
 Cir.
 2023).
-The factual allegations

-"must still be enough to raise a right to relief above the speculative level," and "the Court need not accept inferences drawn by plaintiff if those inferences are not supported by the facts set out in the complaint."
+The factual allegations "must still be enough to raise a right to relief above the speculative level," and "the Court need not accept inferences drawn by plaintiff if those inferences are not supported by the facts set out in the complaint."
 Langeman v.
 Garland, 88 F.4th 289, 294 (D.C.
 Cir.
 2023).
 The Court may also consider "any documents either attached to or incorporated in the complaint," "matters of which [the Court] may take judicial notice," and matters of public record.
 EEOC v.
 St. Francis Xavier Parochial Sch., 117 F.3d 621, 625 (D.C.
 Cir.
 1997); Sheppard v.
 United States, 640 F. Supp.
 2d 29, 32 (D.D.C.
 2009).
 For a motion brought under Rule 12(b)(1), the Court may consider the complaint "supplemented by undisputed facts evidenced in the record or the complaint supplemented by undisputed facts plus the court's resolution of disputed facts."
 Sheppard, 640 F. Supp.
 2d at 32.
 Summary judgment under Rule 56(a) may be granted only if "there is no genuine dispute as to any material fact," including based on information outside the pleadings, and "the movant is entitled to judgment as a matter of law."

-Plaintiff raises First Amendment claims (Counts I, II, III, IV, V, and VI), due process claims (Counts VII, VIII, and IX), an equal protection claim (Count X), right-to-counsel claims (Counts XI and XII), and an ultra vires claim (Count XIII).
+Plaintiff raises First Amendment claims (Counts I-V), including a joint First Amendment-spending clause/unconstitutional conditions claim (Count V), due process claims (Counts VI and VII), a right-to-counsel claim (Count VIII), an equal protection claim (Count IX), and an ultra vires claim (Count X).